-If you’re fortunate enough to stop by Smasne Cellars on a day when both winemaker Robert Smasne and viticulturalist Dr. Alan Busaca are in the tasting room, plan on staying awhile.
+If you’re fortunate enough to stop byon a day when both winemaker Robert Smasne and viticulturalist Dr. Alan Busaca are in the tasting room, plan on staying awhile.
 Because this dynamic team will educate you – in a captivating way – while you taste their magnificent wines.

 Alan was there on the day we visited.
 With every word he spoke, this man oozed passion for the terroir and the role of soils in viticulture.
 As we tasted pours from the Alma Terra label, Alan told us about the Alma Terra project “that expresses terroir in every glass.”